Adolescence: Romance and sexual activity

 Adolescence marks a time of sexual maturation, which manifests in social interactions as well.
 While adolescents may engage in casual sexual encounters (often referred to as hookups), most sexual experience during this period of development takes place within romantic relationships.
 Adolescents can use technologies and social media to seek out romantic relationships as they feel it is a safe place to try out dating and identity exploration.
 From these social media encounters, a further relationship may begin.
 Kissing, hand holding, and hugging signify satisfaction and commitment.
 Among young adolescents, "heavy" sexual activity, marked by genital stimulation, is often associated with violence, depression, and poor relationship quality.
 This effect does not hold true for sexual activity in late adolescence that takes place within a romantic relationship.
 Some research suggest that there are genetic causes of early sexual activity that are also risk factors for delinquency, suggesting that there is a group who are at risk for both early sexual activity and emotional distress.
 For older adolescents, though, sexual activity in the context of romantic relationships was actually correlated with lower levels of deviant behavior after controlling for genetic risks, as opposed to sex outside of a relationship (hook-ups).

-Dating violence is fairly prevalent within adolescent relationships.
-When surveyed, 10–45% of adolescents reported having experienced physical violence in the context of a relationship while a quarter to a third of adolescents reported having experiencing psychological aggression.
+Dating violence can occur within adolescent relationships.
+When surveyed, 12–25% of adolescents reported having experienced physical violence in the context of a relationship while a quarter to a third of adolescents reported having experiencing psychological aggression.
 This reported aggression includes hitting, throwing things, or slaps, although most of this physical aggression does not result in a medical visit.
 Physical aggression in relationships tends to decline from high school through college and young adulthood.
 In heterosexual couples, there is no significant difference between the rates of male and female aggressors, unlike in adult relationships.